saltire/sokommo/README.md

-# React-Node boilerplate app
+# React-Node-TypeScript boilerplate app

-This is a starting point for a single-page React app running on a Node.js server.
+This is a starting point for a single-page React app running on a Node.js server, with TypeScript on both ends.

 Just clone the repo, edit the `name`, `description`, and other fields in `package.json` and `package-lock.json`, and build from there.